Finitary codings for gradient models and a new graphical representation for the six-vertex model: A general result

-A \emph{cluster-tree factor map} is a measurable equivariant function which maps every $\omega \in \Omega$ to a cluster-tree on $\omega$ (the space of cluster-trees can be endowed with a natural $\sigma$-algebra).
-Intuitively, such a map is finitary if the rule governing how a finite cluster selects its parent is local in the sense that it can be described via an exploration process -- that is, if for any $\omega \in \Omega$ and $v \in \V$ satisfying that $C_v(\omega)$ is finite, there exists a finite subset $A$ of the parent cluster of $v$ in $\omega$ and a finite set $W$ such that any $\omega' \in \Omega$ which agrees with $\omega$ on $W$ satisfies that $C_v(\omega')$ is finite and that $A$ is subset of the parent cluster of $v$ in~$\omega'$.
-Thus, $W$ witnesses a portion of the parent cluster of $v$, but it does not necessarily witness the parent cluster itself (i.e., the parent cluster of $v$ need not be the same in $\omega$ and $\omega'$).
-While this is a relevant notion of finitary, there is an issue with the fact that, while the event $\{ C_v\text{ is finite}\}$ can be witnessed, the event $\{ C_v\text{ is infinite}\}$ cannot.
-Thus, for a general percolation process, the random field $(\1_{\{C_v=C_\infty\}})_{v \in \V}$ is not finitary in the usual sense.
+Let us give an example.
+Consider the map $g$ defined by $\omega \mapsto \1_{\{C_v(\omega)\text{ is infinite}\}}$, where $v$ is a fixed vertex.
+Then $g(\omega)$ can be found in a finitary manner if and only if the cluster of $v$ in $\omega$ is finite.
+Indeed, if the cluster of $v$ in $\omega$ is finite, then its vertex set is a witness for $g(\omega)$.
+On the other hand, if the cluster of $v$ is infinite, then there is no finite witness for $g(\omega)$.
+Indeed, if $W$ is a finite set, then by closing all edges on the boundary of a sufficiently large ball around $v$, we get a configuration $\omega'$ with $g(\omega')=0$ and at least one infinite cluster, and after closing all but one of these clusters, we get a configuration $\omega'' \in \Omega$ with $g(\omega'')=0$.
+Since $\omega''$ coincides with $\omega$ near $W$, this shows that $W$ cannot be a witness for $g(\omega)$.

+Let us return to our discussion on cluster-tree factor maps.
+The above example shows that, given a percolation process, the random field $(\1_{\{C_v\text{ is infinite}\}})_{v \in \V}$ is in general not a finitary factor of the percolation process (in the usual sense).
 In particular, we also cannot determine in a finitary manner the distance in the cluster-tree from a given finite cluster to the root.
-Instead, we aim to find the shortest path in the cluster-tree between the clusters of two given vertices, modulo the information of the cluster corresponding to the lowest common ancestor.
-Since it is always possible to determine in a finitary manner whether two given vertices are in the same cluster or not (due to the uniqueness of the infinite cluster), this will allow us to circumvent the aforementioned issue.
+Instead, we aim to find the shortest path in the cluster-tree between the clusters of two given vertices, modulo the information of the cluster corresponding to their lowest common ancestor.
+Since it is possible to determine in a finitary manner whether two given vertices are in the same cluster or not (due to the uniqueness of the infinite cluster), this will allow us to circumvent the aforementioned issue.
+To describe the function $g$ which encodes the relevant information, we proceed to give the necessary notation.

-Given a function $g$ on $\Omega$ and a configuration $\omega \in \Omega$, we say that $g(\omega)$ can be \emph{found in a finitary manner} if there exists a finite set $W \subset \V$ such that $g(\omega)=g(\omega')$ for any $\omega' \in \Omega$ that coincides with $\omega$ on the edges incident to $W$.
-We call $W$ a \emph{witness} for $g(\omega)$.
-We will be interested in a specific function $g$, which encodes the information of the shortest path in the tree between two vertices.
-We proceed to give the necessary notation in order to describe this function.